-SUSPECTED CANCER AGENT: The components of this gas mixture are not found on the following lists: FEDERAL OSHA Z LIST, IARC, NTP, CAL/OSHA, and therefore is not considered to be, nor suspected to be a cancer-causing agent by these agencies.

-IRRITANCY OF PRODUCT: This gas mixture is not irritating to contaminated tissue.

-SENSITIZATION TO THE PRODUCT: The components of this product are not known to be skin or respiratory sensitizers.

-REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of the components of this gas mixture on the human reproductive system.
+- SUSPECTED CANCER AGENT: The components of this gas mixture are not found on the following lists: FEDERAL OSHA Z LIST, IARC, NTP, CAL/OSHA, and therefore is not considered to be, nor suspected to be a cancer-causing agent by these agencies. - IRRITANCY OF PRODUCT: This gas mixture may be mildly irritating to contaminated tissue in the presence of moisture. - SENSITIZATION TO THE PRODUCT: The components of this product are not known to be skin or respiratory sensitizers. - REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of the components of this gas mixture on the human reproductive system.

 Mutagenicity: This gas mixture is not expected to cause mutagenic effects in humans.
+There are mutagenic data in microorganisms for the Silane component of this gas mixture.